 Revising for Clarity and Flow

-Once you have gathered feedback, focus on clarifying your message and ensuring a logical flow from introduction to conclusion.
+Once you have gathered feedback, focus on clarifying your message and ensuring a logical flow.

 - Strengthen Transitions: Enhance connections between sections so each part smoothly leads into the next.

-- Highlight Key Points: Emphasize main ideas using rhetorical devices such as repetition or strategic pauses in written form.
+- Highlight Key Points: Emphasize main ideas using rhetorical devices such as repetition, the rule of three, or strategic pauses.

 Practicing Your Delivery